 - Review, don’t rush.
 We all make mistakes when we rush, but mistakes slow down the processing of your return.
 Be sure to double check all the Social Security numbers and math calculations on your return as these are the most common errors.

 - Don’t panic!
 If you run into a problem, help is available.
 Free tax assistance for seniors is available from a number of different organizations.
-If you are a caregiver who is also in charge of managing a loved one’s finances, check out our Tax Tips for Caregivers.
+If you are a caregiver who is also in charge of managing a loved one’s finances, check out our Senior Tax Tips.